majidshaikhforgit/DealsImporter/README.md

 # CSVImporter Project Setup Guide

-* Server post and context : localhost:8082/DealsImporter
+* Server port and context : localhost:8082/DealsImporter

 * Create a schema named as "deals" (MYSQL DB used for connection)